intel/neural-compressor/examples/pytorch/eager/medical_imaging/3d-unet/README.md

 # Introduction

-This example is used to demonstrate 3D-Unet int8 accuracy by tuning with LPOT on PyTorch FBGEMM path.
+This example is used to demonstrate 3D-Unet int8 accuracy by tuning with Neural Compressor on PyTorch FBGEMM path.

 The 3D-Unet source code comes from [mlperf](https://github.com/mlcommons/inference/tree/master/vision/medical_imaging/3d-unet), commit SHA is **b7e8f0da170a421161410d18e5d2a05d75d6bccf**. [nnUnet](https://github.com/MIC-DKFZ/nnUNet) commit SHA is **b38c69b345b2f60cd0d053039669e8f988b0c0af**.
-User could diff them with this example to know which changes are made to integrate with LPOT.
+User could diff them with this example to know which changes are made to integrate with Neural Compressor.

 The model is performing [BraTS 2019](https://www.med.upenn.edu/cbica/brats2019/data.html) brain tumor segmentation task.